MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-ssms.md

 ## Non-English language versions of SQL Server Management Studio (SSMS)

-SSMS is available in several languages, but the SSMS installer blocks installation on computers when their system locale doesn't match the SSMS language.
+The block on mixed languages setup has been lifted.
+You can install SSMS German on a French Windows.
+If the OS language does not match the SSMS language, the user needs to change the language under Tools > Options > International Settings, otherwise SSMS shows the English UI.

-For more information, please reference [Install non-English language versions of SSMS](install-other-languages.md).
+For more information about different locale with previous versions, please reference [Install non-English language versions of SSMS](install-other-languages.md).

 ## Support Policy for SSMS